You’ve been around the block when it comes to new business strategies. You’re skeptical about new ideas. Heck, you might

 The sales and sales enablement side is an entirely different story, however.
 You create positive ROI the moment someone on your sales team closes a deal that would not have otherwise closed without the use or assistance of written and video content in the sales process.

-I’ve seen this take days – I’ve had a company close a $1 million deal with their very first industry-wide cost article – and I’ve also seen this ROI take longer than the organic traffic.
+I’ve seen this take not months, but days.
+I’ve had a company close a $1 million deal with their very first industry-wide cost article, and I’ve also seen this ROI take longer than the organic traffic.

-It depends on how effectively your sales/service team can articulate what content they want.
+It depends on how effectively your sales and service teams can articulate what content they need.
 It depends on how quickly they change their communication habits to include content through assignment selling.
-It depends on how much your employees genuinely believe that sales enablement materials and service-oriented content will make them more money with less effort.
+It also depends on how much your employees genuinely believe that sales enablement materials and service-oriented content will make them more money with less effort.